RHS Growing Guides

 With newly planted rhubarb, resist the temptation to harvest any stalks in the first year, as this will reduce the plant’s vigour.
 The following year, pick just a few.
 After that, the plant should be well established and can be harvested normally.

-Most varieties can be harvested from late April or May, while early varieties can be picked from March or April.
-Although the stems remain edible and tasty through to mid-summer, it’s best to stop harvesting in June, or at least only take a few after then, so you don’t weaken the plant.
-By mid-summer the stalks usually become tough and stringy.
+Most varieties can be harvested from April or May.
+Although the stems can remain edible and tasty through summer, it’s best to stop harvesting in late June or early July, or at least only take a few stalks from established clumps after then, so you don’t weaken the plant.

 To harvest, choose a young stalk about 30cm (1ft) long, with a leaf that has only just fully opened.
 Hold the stalk at the base and twist gently to ease it out of the ground.
 Try to avoid snapping it off, and don’t cut it, as you’ll leave a stump that is prone to rotting.
 Then remove the leaf, which is not edible, and add it to your compost bin.
 Only ever take about a third of the plant’s stems, so there are plenty of leaves left to keep it in active growth.